 Investigations and legal proceedings

-In the immediate aftermath of the explosion, BP launched an investigation, drawing on the expertise of more than 50 technical and other specialists from within BP and the industry.
+In the immediate aftermath of the explosion, BP launched an internal investigation drawing on the expertise of more than 50 technical and other specialists from within BP and the industry.

 External investigations and hearings

-The Plaintiffs’ Steering Committee (PSC) acts on behalf of individual and business plaintiffs in the multi-district litigation proceedings pending in New Orleans.
+BP reached settlements in 2012 with the Plaintiffs’ Steering Committee (PSC) to resolve the substantial majority of legitimate individual and business claims, and medical claims stemming from the accident and oil spill.
+The PSC was established to act on behalf of individual and business plaintiffs in the multi-district litigation proceedings in New Orleans.